-Researchers have used similar techniques to NLP to predict the missing word in a sentence.
+Researchers have used techniques similar to the ones used in NLP to predict the missing word in a sentence.
 They have trained a neural network that predicts masked amino acids on 250 million sequences.
 The total number of amino acids has been set at 86 billion.
-To be more specific, they used a powerful model architecture called the Transformer .
-Refer to for a more detailed reading.
+To reach their goal, they used a powerful model architecture called the Transformer.
+Refer to for more details.

 The Transformer architecture has the ability to model long range dependencies in a sequence.
-This is possible thanks to its core component called the attention mechanism or self-attention, which will be explained next.
+This is possible thanks to its core component called the attention mechanism or self-attention.

 Deep learning in biology: the self-attention mechanism

-The self attention method allows a sequence model to focus its attention on a specific part of the input, in order to have a more accurate prediction of the output.
+Sequence models that use the self attention method focus their attention on a specific part of the input.
 It is one of the most influential and fascinating ideas in deep learning.
 The intuition behind such a method is as simple as one might think.
-Imagine a human who is performing a translation from Italian to English.
+Imagine a human who is translating a text from Italian to English.

-Given a relatively long sentence in Italian, a human translator would not read the entire paragraph at once.
-Instead she would read a first chunk, generate part of the translation, then look at the second part, generate a few more words and so on.
+Given a long sentence in Italian, a human translator would not translate it all at once.
+Instead, she would read a first chunk, translate it, then look at the second part, translate a few more words and so on.

 While this sounds familiar to a human, it is not the case for traditional NLP machine learning models.
-The attention model introduced this way of proceeding with sequences.
+The attention model introduces this way of proceeding with sequences.

-Such weights are computed dynamically by a specific neural network.
-Such network is trained jointly with the machine translation model.
-Refer to for a more technical and in depth explanation of the attention model.
+Such weights are computed dynamically by a specific neural network, trained jointly with the machine translation model.
+See for a more technical and in depth explanation of the attention model.

-Once a self-attention based deep learning model is trained to perform certain NLP tasks, it has good understanding of the words semantics.
+Once training has finished, a self-attention based deep learning model has good understanding of the words semantics.
 The internal layers of the neural network encode such understanding.
 It is usually referred to as word embedding.
 Read our previous post for a quick refresher.
 Does a similar process of learning some sort of (biological) semantics happen also in the case of protein sequences?
 According to Rives and pals, the answer is yes!

 So let’s see how does deep learning in biology work.